-A community group in Poulton has opened the doors to a newly refurbished and independent day centre in the town.
+A community group in Poulton opened the doors to the newly refurbished and independent Teanlowe 60+ Community Centre.

-Wyre Council has worked with Teanlowe 60+ Group to transform Teanlowe Day Centre into an independent community centre and at the same time make use of the remainder of the building, which had previously been under-used.
+Wyre Council worked with the Teanlowe 60+ Group to transform Teanlowe Day Centre into an independent community centre.

-Under the new arrangements the group occupies part of the building and will pay reduced rent alongside running costs, lowering the council subsidy and freeing up the remaining part of the building for commercial let.
+Under the new arrangements the group occupies part of the building and will pay reduced rent alongside running costs.
+It’s lowered the council subsidy and freed up the remaining part of the building for commercial let.
 Seniors Fish and Chip Shop now occupies the remainder of the building.

 “The council recognises the excellent work undertaken by the group and how valued it is within the community.
-We now have an independent community space for the over 60s and a good sized and well positioned retail unit that we are currently in the process of marketing with much interest.”
+We now have an independent community space for the over 60s and a good sized and well positioned retail unit.”

 The group provides regular drop-in social gatherings for older members of the community at the venue, to help prevent people from feeling lonely and isolated.
 It now hopes to attract new members and plans to hire out the venue for local meetings and events.